rob-linton/publickeyserver/ACE/ace.md

 RFC7030 (EST) provides a secure method for creating, retrieving and verifying certificates.

-The ACE protocol is a simple, opinionated distilled version of EST, developed for the very specific purpose of creating, providing and validating anonymous certificates that may be used for encryption without identity.
+The ACE protocol is a simple, opinionated version of EST, developed for the purpose of creating, providing and validating anonymous certificates that may be used for encryption without identity.

 The ACE protocol is designed (as is EST) to provide an automated method for creating, retrieving and verifying certificates.
 However this protocol removes all requirement for identification, other than the verification that a certificate is bound to an anonymous alias.

 This protocol has been designed to facilitate an end-to-end encrypted communication such that the private key associated with an alias never leaves the client device and that the device is associated with an anonymous alias and nothing more.

-The assumption being, that to communicate securely and anonymously using an end-to-end encryption protocol that can be securly verified by all parties, all one needs to know is the `alias` of the destination individual.
+The assumption being, that to communicate securely and anonymously using an end-to-end encryption protocol that can be securely verified by all parties, all one needs to know is the `alias` of the destination individual.

 Detail
 ------

-The ACE protocol is designed to be as simple as possible with very little (if any) customisation options.
+The ACE protocol is designed to be as simple as possible with very little (if any) customization options.

 RSA key pairs are RSA2048.